paf31/blog-source/posts/2012-08-04-Testing-Random-Properties-With-Type-Classes.markdown

 Consider this common technical interview question:

-    Given a stream of bytes whose length is unknown, select a random byte from the stream using O(1) memory.
+> Given a stream of bytes whose length is unknown, select a random byte from the stream using constant memory.

 I chose this example because it is a non-trivial example of a problem involving random number generation.